UBC-MDS/autopredictor/README.md

 # autopredictor

-A package that streamline the repetitive task of regression models selection and comparison in the machine learning workflow.
+The Autopredictor Python package streamlines the process of selecting and assessing machine learning models, presenting a simplified approach for evaluating different regression models without intricate manual setup.
+This tool facilitates the exploration of multiple models on a dataset, minimizing the coding required for selecting and fitting various models.
+Utilizing preprocessed and trained data, the package evaluates models using default settings, enabling users to swiftly comprehend model performance.
+By computing and showcasing diverse performance metrics for each model, it offers an efficient means to compare their effectiveness.
+Overall, Autopredictor provides a convenient and quick framework for initial model assessment and comparison in machine learning workflows.

 This package includes four main functions:
 - `fit`: Fits a clean, preprocessed training data into eight different regression models.
 The function returns a dictionary containing four various metric scores for each model